 How to hire sales staff who deliver.
 Sales recruitment and selection techniques for choosing the right staff.

 Do you believe in love at first sight?
-Most people argue for their ability to be rational when selecting a mate for life, yet those same people make up their minds about an interviewee within fifteen seconds of him or her coming into view.
+Most people recognise that choice of a life partner has little to do with clear thinking yet this same people argue for their ability to select the right people to hire.
+Interviewers make up their minds about an interviewee within fifteen seconds of him or her coming into view.

 The starting point is to go through a CV examining and dissecting every important statement to separate fact from fiction and opinion.
 Use coloured highlighters to recognise verifiable facts.
 Mark anything you suspect of being fiction.
 I write WDTM in bold red with a circle enclosing the uncertain words.
 WDTM stands for ‘What does this mean’ and reminds me to explore the meaning in the interview, if the candidate gets that far.